alexdelorenzo/awful.py/README.md

 the AwfulPy object has members `index` and `session`. the former is used to navigate the forum, the latter has the relevant methods to do so. `reply()` is a method of the `session` object.

-`listing` threadid: thread_title map provides a readable output of a section or forum. use the key from the listings to retrieve the SAForum object from the `forums` attribute. we can also walk down the `section`.
+`listing` threadid: thread_title map provides a readable output of a section or forum. use the key from the listings to retrieve the `SAForum` object from the `forums` attribute. we can also walk down the `sections` map if you like hierarchy.

 to save time and battery life, `read()` will pull and parse the forums data. if `listings` is empty, call `read()`.